-A temporary certificate is an authentication and encryption certificate or a combined authentication and encryption certificate and signature certificate.
-Identification is verified by the CA.
+A temporary certificate is an authentication and encryption certificate and signature certificate.
+Identification is verified by the Digital and Population Data Services Agency.

-A temporary certificate under this certificate policy can be issued to organization customers.
-If the organization customer registers temporary certificates for non-regulated healthcare workers or non-clinical healthcare sector staff, all parties referred to in this certificate policy shall comply with the certificate policy and the requirements of the act on the electronic processing of client data in social and health care (159/2007) and the act on electronic prescriptions (61/2007) and other regulations issued under them.
+A temporary certificate conformant to this policy for regulated social welfare and healthcare professionals can be granted to a regulated social welfare and healthcare professional.
+When a social and healthcare service provider registers temporary certificates for regulated social and healthcare workers, all parties referred to in this certificate policy shall comply with the certificate policy and the requirements of the act on the electronic processing of client data in social and health care (159/2007) and the act on electronic prescriptions (61/2007) and associated regulations.

-The CA uses an identifier to identify the certificate holder.
+The Digital and Population Data Services Agency, which acts as the certification authority, uses an identifier to identify the certificate holder.
 This identifier is also a part of the data content of the certificate.
 The identifier is a technical data item created separately for e-service access, and it does not contain any personal information.
 A temporary certificate can be stored on various ID cards.